SEMI EDA/Interface A Standards Overview

 Testing EDA/Interface A Implementations

-To test the conformance of the equipment’s metadata model to the E164 standard, download and use either the EDA 1105 freeze version (Metadata Conformance Analyzer V1.3) or the EDA 0710 freeze version (Metadata Conformance Analyze V1.2) of the MCA.
+To test the conformance of the equipment’s metadata model to the E164 standard, download and use the EDA 0710 freeze version (Metadata Conformance Analyzer V1.2) of the MCA.
 The required input files for the MCA can be generated directly by both the ECCE Plus and the EDATester.

 Mapping and Comparing EDA/Interface A to SECS/GEM